IshaMungekar52/ResQ/README.md

 ## 📞 Support

 For technical support or questions about the application:
-- Email: support@safepath.com
+- Email: support@resqnow.com
-- Phone: +1 (555) 123-4567
+- Phone: +91 9876543210

 ---

-**SafePath** - Your trusted emergency response system.
+**ResQNow** - Your trusted emergency response system.
 We're here for you 24/7.